cdklabs/cdk-amazonmq/API.md

 - *Type:* <a href="#@cdklabs/cdk-amazonmq.IActiveMqBroker">IActiveMqBroker</a>

-The second broker of the redundant paier for the deployment.
+The second broker of the redundant pair for the deployment.

 ---